syncfusion-content/ej2-filemanager-docs/ej2-javascript/file-manager/howto/adding-custom-item-to-toolbar.md

 # Adding custom item to toolbar in ##Platform_Name## File manager control

-The toolbar items can be customized using the [toolbarSettings](../../api/file-manager/#toolbarSettings) API and [toolbarClick](../../api/file-manager/#toolbarClick) events.
+The toolbar items can be customized using the [toolbarItems](../../api/file-manager/#toolbarItems) API.

 The following example shows adding a custom item in the toolbar.

-The new toolbar button is added using [toolbarSettings](../../api/file-manager/#toolbarSettings).
-The [toolbarClick](../../api/file-manager/#toolbarClick) event is used to add an event handler to the new toolbar button.
+Here we render checkbox as custom toolbar item using the template property.

 {% if page.publishingplatform == "typescript" %}